mavera12/EHR/Name-Data.md

-By default, the project contains English-style and Spanish-style names suitable for the United States in `src/main/resources/names.yaml` file.
+By default, the project contains English-style and Spanish-style names suitable for the United States in the `src/main/resources/names.yaml` file.

 You can change those names, or add names for other languages.
-The languages people speak determines their name.
+The primary language people speak determines their name.
 The language they speak is determined by their ethnicity.
-If you want to add other languages, you'll need to modify the `src/main/java/org/mitre/synthea/world/geographic/Demographics.java` file.
+If you want to add other languages, or change how languages are assigned, you'll need to modify the `src/main/java/org/mitre/synthea/world/geographic/Demographics.java` file.
 Specifically, these two functions:

 ```java
 public String ethnicityFromRace(String race, Person person) { ... }